cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 ---
-title: Build a Checkers Blockchain
+title: Make a Checkers Blockchain
 order: 4
 description: Create the object that stores a game
 tag: deep-dive
 ---

-# Build a Checkers Blockchain
+# Make a Checkers Blockchain

 <HighlightBox type="prereq">

 In the [Starport introduction section](./03-starport.md) you learned how to jump-start a brand new blockchain.
-Now it is time to dive deeper and explore how to create a blockchain to play a decentralized game of checkers.
+Now it is time to dive deeper and explore how you can create a blockchain to play a decentralized game of checkers.

-You can of course dive into the following code exercise without reading the [Starport introduction](.03-starport.md), but it is highly recommended for the following exercise.

 </HighlightBox>